cosmos/cosmos-sdk/x/distribution/spec/04_messages.md

 ## MsgSetWithdrawAddress

-By default, the withdraw address is delegator address.
-If a delegator wants to change its withdraw address it must send `MsgSetWithdrawAddress`.
+By default, the withdraw address is the delegator address.
+To change its withdraw address, a delegator must send a `MsgSetWithdrawAddress` message.
-This is only possible if the parameter `WithdrawAddrEnabled` is set to `true`.
+Changing the withdraw address is possible only if the parameter `WithdrawAddrEnabled` is set to `true`.

 The withdraw address cannot be any of the module accounts.
-These are blocked from being withdraw addresses by being added to the distribution keeper's `blockedAddrs` array at initialization.
+These accounts are blocked from being withdraw addresses by being added to the distribution keeper's `blockedAddrs` array at initialization.

 Response: